 Prepare Your Team

+In order to move a piano by yourself, you will need at least four people to help with the heavy lifting.
 Beyond the need for multiple hands, proper equipment is a must.
-Invest in some heavy duty furniture straps, which will help ease the load on you and your helpers.
+Invest in some heavy-duty furniture straps, which will help ease the load on you and your helpers.

 Also, a furniture dolly is a must.
 Along flat surfaces, rolling the piano will much easier than carrying it.
 It will save your muscles and significantly reduce the chances of you or your helpers injuring themselves.
 Four-wheeled dollies are the way to go.
 And if you have a particularly large instrument, you will want two dollies; one for each end.